 Cleaning The Filter

 It is essential to keep the filter clean for your Scissortail Rasbora.
-We recommend cleaning the filter every month.
-This will help to prevent problems such as disease and stress.
+We recommend cleaning the filter media every month in old tank water.
+This preserves beneficial bacteria while removing debris.
+Never use tap water or soap on filter media.

-- Reassemble the filter and put it back in the tank.
+- Reassemble the filter and return it to the tank

 Testing The Water